Ligh7ninG1118/hereford/README.md

 Hereford is a FPS demo planned to recreate the CQB test from the F.N.G. level of *Call of Duty 4: Modern Warfare*.
 The demo would be developed using a simple game engine coded from scratch, with **SDL2** and **OpenGL**.

-The project's main purpose is for me to learn more about modern C++ and features from Cpp20/17/14/11 (Also, pay homeage to the great game that inspired to become a game developer)
+The project's main purpose is for me to learn more about game engine, modern C++ and features from Cpp20/17/14/11 (Also, pay homeage to the great game that inspired to become a game developer)

 >Note: Due to different license requirements, assets used aren't included in this repo